To Check File and Folder Permissions in Linux

 Here, Shobha created the file.
 She chose some users to form a group for the file and gave them the required permissions.
 Any users who are not part of the owner or group are placed under Others and given the permissions set by the owner.

-User (Owner → Shobha): It can read, write, and execute.
+- User (Owner → Shobha): Can read, write, and execute.